 Yep, and it's the right thing to do.
 It supports our national parks and the hard-working folks who dedicate their lives to keep them as beautiful and protected as they are.
-Usually a permit is around $100, and can be attained online within a few weeks of your date.
+Permits are $200, and can be attained online within a few weeks of your date.
 They'll want to have a location, general amount of folks involved and time frame.
 Plus, you don't want a scene or a fine and.... "these lands are your lands, these lands are my lands".
 Let's keep them that way!

 • DO YOU TEACH?

 Yes!
+I work with photographers, videographers & even other creatives who are looking to get a boost in marketing and business management.
 Hop over to the "mentor" tab on my site to learn more!

 • DO YOU SUGGEST DOING OUR PORTRAITS IN A SEPARATE SESSION?

 Generally, I think this question mostly applies to full weddings, but it can apply to small ceremonies too!
 So...